ntop/ntopng/doc/README.md

 ---------------------
 Please make sure that you have redis server installed and active on the same host where ntopng will be running.
-If you plan to use a remote redis, please consider using the `--redis` option to specify the remote redis server IP address and port.
+If you plan to use a remote redis, please consider using the `--redis` option to specify a remote redis server IP address and port or a local socket.
 We suggest you run redis as a service so that you do not have to start it every time you want to use ntopng.

 Using ntopng as a flow collector